What is caregiver burnout?

 Other factors that can lead to caregiver burnout include:

 - Role confusion: Many people are confused when thrust into the role of caregiver.
-It can be difficult for a person to separate her role as caregiver from her role as spouse, lover, child, friend or another close relationship.
+It can be difficult for people to separate their role as caregivers from their roles as spouses, lovers, children, friends or other close relationships.

 - Unrealistic expectations: Many caregivers expect their involvement to have a positive effect on the health and happiness of the patient.
 This may be unrealistic for patients suffering from a progressive disease, such as Parkinson's or Alzheimer's.